watermelon-addict/IM-Study-on-Sea-Ice/README.md

     <img src="/images/eq1.png" >
 </figure>

-where $σ_i$ represents the spin variables at site i and takes the value of +1 or -1; $J_{ij}$ represents the interaction between sites i and j and can take positive values for ferromagnetic and paramagnetic materials, or negative for antiferromagnetic materials; B_i captures the interaction between the external field and site i. i and j range across the full lattice, which can be one, two or higher dimensions, and <i, j> represents pairs of spins at sites i and j that interact with each other.
-In a simple setup, each spin may only interact with its nearest neighbors, so <i, j> sums over adjacent sites only.
+where $σ_i$ represents the spin variables at site i and takes the value of $+1$ or $-1$; $J_{ij}$ represents the interaction between sites i and j and can take positive values for ferromagnetic and paramagnetic materials, or negative for antiferromagnetic materials; $B_i$ captures the interaction between the external field and site i. i and j range across the full lattice, which can be one, two or higher dimensions, and $<i, j>$ represents pairs of spins at sites i and j that interact with each other.
+In a simple setup, each spin may only interact with its nearest neighbors, so $<i, j>$ sums over adjacent sites only.
 For example, in a simple 2-D IM, each spin interacts only with the sites positioned immediately left, right, above, and below.
 <br/>

 In statistical physics, the configuration probability of lattice σ follows the Boltzmann distribution
 <br/>
 <figure>